Universal groups of cellular automata: Structure and universality of -groups

 The following lemma separates the $\PAut[2; 2]$ case from others, by finding a large locally finite subgroup in $\PAut[B \times C]$.
 (The conclusion is true also for $|C| = 2$, but is trivial in that case.)

 \begin{lemma} Let $|B|, |C| \geq 2$.
 Then for every even permutation $\phi$ of $C$ and any clopen $F \subset B^\Z$, $\ctrl{\phi}{F}$ is in $\PAut[B; C]$. \end{lemma}

 \begin{proof} For every $n$, the hypocenter of $S_n$ is $A_n$.
-It is easy to see that the shift on either track, together with symbol permutations that only modify the second track, implement the group $P(B^\Z, G)$ in a natural way where $G = S_{|C|}$, and the claim follows from the previous lemma. \end{proof}
+It is easy to see that the partial shift on either track, together with symbol permutations that only modify the bottom track, implement the group $P(B^\Z, G)$ in a natural way where $G = S_{|C|}$, and the claim follows from the previous lemma. \end{proof}

 \begin{lemma} Let $|B| \geq 2, |C| \geq 3$.
-Then for any $n$-unbordered clopen set $F \subset B^\Z$, $\ctrl{\pi}{F} \in \PAut[B; C]$ for every $\pi \in \Alt(C^{|u|})$. \end{lemma}
+Then for any $n$-unbordered clopen set $F \subset B^\Z$, $\ctrl{\pi}{F} \in \PAut[B; C]$ for every $\pi \in \Alt(C^n)$. \end{lemma}

-\begin{proof} We may assume $|B| \geq 2, |C| \geq 3$.
+\begin{proof} We may assume $n \geq 2$, since $n = 1$ is covered by the previous lemma.
 Any clopen set $F$ is a union of disjoint basic cylinders $[u]_i$, and it follows from the assumption that the word $u$ is necessarily $n$-unbordered for each $u$ appearing in this decomposition of $F$.
-We can take each $i$ and the lengths $|u|$ to be equal, and if $F = \bigcup_{j = 1}^\ell [u_j]_i$ for a finite set of words $u_j \in B^m$, then the union is disjoint and
+We can take each $i$ and the lengths $|u|$ to be equal, and if $F = \bigcup_{j = 1}^\ell [u_j]_i$ for finitely many distinct words $u_j \in B^m$, then the union is disjoint and

 for any $\pi \in \Alt(C^n)$, because by the assumption that $F$ is $n$-unbordered, each coordinate can be affected by at most one of these $\ell$ applications of $\pi$.
-By conjugation with the shift, it is enough to show that $\ctrl{\pi}{[u]_0} \in \PAut[B; C]$ for any $n$-unbordered word $u$ and any $\pi \in \Alt(C^{|u|})$.
+By conjugation with the shift, it is enough to show that $\ctrl{\pi}{[u]_0} \in \PAut[B; C]$ for any $n$-unbordered word $u$ and any $\pi \in \Alt(C^n)$.